Promoting a webinar requires a specific approach

-Another way to put it –marketing tactics used successfully for other programs do not always work with webinar promotion.
-Today I will dive into what works and what doesn’t for driving webinar registrations.
+Marketing tactics used successfully for other programs do not always work with webinar promotion.
+After $2M of promotional spend, 500 webinars and five years of analysis and testing of promotional options for webinars, I’d like to share what I’ve found that works and what doesn’t for driving webinar registrations.

 At a recent conference at which I was speaking I had an opportunity to chat with a fellow marketer in attendance about her disappointment in the results of what she described as a ‘failed webinar program’ her team recently launched.
 After some investigation into the cause of her frustration, I was not surprised to uncover that the failing KPI was quantity of registrants.